 The Coveo Hive Recommendation component (see Coveo Recommendations) is a Sitecore presentation item which can be added in any placeholders.
 Once added, it will create several placeholders which you can use to add a result list, result templates, query filters and much more.

-The datasources item of the Recommendation component requires a Recommendation pipeline, simply use the one created before.
+The datasources item of the Recommendation component requires a Recommendation pipeline, use the one created before.

 Coveo for Sitecore Legacy UI Framework.

-Add the Coveo Recommendations Component to the page you wish (see Inserting and Customizing a Recommendations Component).
+Add the Coveo Recommendations Component to the page you want (see Inserting and Customizing a Recommendations Component).
 Configure the Recommendations Pipeline property with the name of the pipeline created earlier.

-Publish your items to your website as the Page View events are only logged when navigating in the published website.
+Publish your items to your website as the view events are only logged when navigating in the published website.

 Navigate to the website using the exact URL configured in the Sitecore configuration (see Step 5).
 If you have enough analytics data, you should see the recommendations on your page.